Using Latex Paint To Get A Restoration Hardware Finish

 Renovated Faith: What’s in a Name?

-God never leaves a project half-done…He continually works on each one of us, as a lavish expression of His amazing love and grace.
-So many of my DIY projects remind me of how God renovates our hearts.
-If you are a work-in-progress, just like I am, check out the Renovate Your Faith Devotional at the bottom of this post.
+So many of my DIY projects remind me of God’s capacity to transform our brokenness and renew our hearts.
+If you are a work-in-progress, just like I am, check out the Renovate Your Faith Devotional at the bottom of each DIY and home décor post.
 Click here to get a weekly reminder of new posts by adding your email address.

 Step 2: How to Paint a Restoration Hardware Finish on Furniture – Base Coat